We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Certain foundations and nonprofit organizations also provide free testing.
 For example, the AIDS Healthcare Foundation offers this in over 28 locations nationwide.

 If a person gets a positive result from an STI test, the next step is to receive medical advice.
-A doctor can suggest a treatment plan to alleviate any symptoms and prevent the infection from passing to others.
+A doctor can suggest a treatment plan to alleviate symptoms and prevent the infection from passing to others.

 This depends on the testing company’s security and privacy measures, including HIPAA compliance.
 Some use internet encryption and discreet packaging and destroy samples and data after the test is complete and the person has seen their results.